thanhle0212/WorkingWithBlobStorage/README.md

 # NOTE

-Make sure you update your connetion string to your storage account in appsettings.json before running
+Make sure you update your connetion string to your storage account in appsettings.json as well as localsettings.json before running

-**  "AzureStorageAccount": {
+"AzureStorageAccount": {
     "ConnectionString": "your-connection-string-here"
   },

-**
+ "Values": {
+    "AzureWebJobsStorage": "your connection to storage account here", }